Parr (1797 ship)

 Parr was launched in 1797 at Liverpool as a slave ship in the triangular trade in enslaved people.
 She was lost in 1798 in an explosion on her first voyage.

 Origins

 Parr was built in Liverpool and named for owners Thomas and John Parr, members of an eminent local slave-trading family.
-She was built to accommodate seven hundred slaves.
-Parr was not only the largest Liverpool slaver, but at 566 tons (bm), the largest vessel in the entire British trans-Atlantic slave trade.
+She was built to accommodate seven hundred captives.
+Parr was not only the largest Liverpool slave ship, but at 566 tons (bm), the largest vessel in the entire British trans-Atlantic trade in enslaved people.

 Voyage and loss

 Lloyd's Register for 1797 had a Parr, 450 tons (bm), of Liverpool, Christian, master.

-Captain David Christian acquired a letter of marque on 5 December 1797, and sailed for the Bight of Biafra and Gulf of Guinea Islands on 5 February 1798; he gathered his slaves at Bonny Island.
+Captain David Christian acquired a letter of marque on 5 December 1797, and sailed for the Bight of Biafra and Gulf of Guinea Islands on 5 February 1798; he acquired captives at Bonny Island.